Jaipur–Ahmedabad main line

-The Jaipur–Ahmedabad line connects Jaipur, the capital of Rajasthan to Ahmedabad, the largest city of Gujarat in India.
+The Jaipur–Ahmedabad main line connects Jaipur, the capital of Rajasthan to Ahmedabad, the largest city of Gujarat in India.
 It is present on Ahmedabad–Delhi main line.
 Swarna Jayanti Rajdhani Express is the fastest train in this route.

 History

 Rajputana State Railway opened the Delhi–Bandikui -wide metre-gauge line in 1874, extended it to Ajmer in 1875 and to Ahmedabad in 1881.

 The Delhi–Ajmer metre-gauge line was converted to broad gauge in 1994.
 The Ahmedabad–Ajmer sector was fully converted to broad gauge in 1997.

 Railway electrification work is now completed in Rewari–Alwar–Bandikui–Jaipur–Palanpur–Ahmedabad sector.